-- ▶ (3) Place the battery on the contacts in its lower mount. - ▶ (4) Remove the key from the lock. - ▶ Tilt into the top mount as far as it will go. - ⇒ There is an audible clicking noise. - Check inserted battery to ensure it is firmly in place.
+- (3) Place the battery on the contacts in its lower mount. - ▶ (4) Remove the key from the lock. - Tip the battery into the top mount as far as it will go. - ⇒ There is an audible clicking noise. - Check the battery to make sure it is firmly in place.

-6.9.2 Pannier rack battery
+6.9.2 Pannier rack battery Only applies to pedelecs with this equipment